amitrajaraman/notes/hs-101/main.md

 It should be noted that the supply (demand) curve does not take demand (supply) into consideration explicitly.

 _Equilibrium_ is the situation where the quantity supplied is equal to the quantity demanded.
-The _equilibrium price_ and _equilibtium quantity_ are the corresponding price and quantity.
+The _equilibrium price_ and _equilibrium quantity_ are the corresponding price and quantity.
 This is just the point of intersection of the supply and demand curves.
 The equilibrium price is also known as the "market-clearing price".

 If the price is higher than the equilibrium price, then the supply is high and the demand is low.
 This is known as an _excess-supply_ situation.
 The excess supply is known as a _surplus_.
 Since the sellers need to clear their excess, the price decreases until the equilibrium is reached.
 Similarly, if the price is lower than the equilibrium price, we are in an _excess-demand_ situation.
 The excess demand is known as a _shortage_.
 Here, the sellers realize that they need to sell more and they drive up the price until the equilibrium is reached.